 Water recovery factors

 There are over 150 different types of water entitlement within the Murray–Darling Basin.
 Water recovery factors are an accounting tool that enable different types of entitlement to be counted on equal terms to track the volumes of water that have been recovered, in a way that is consistent and accurate across the Basin.
 They are used to determine the amount of water recovered against recovery targets in each SDL resource unit, as required under the Basin Plan.
 These factors are also known as long-term diversion limit equivalent factors.
 The department calculates the long-term value of water in line with the methodology to calculate long-term diversion limit equivalents and the Basin Plan.
 The Murray–Darling Basin Authority (MDBA) provides additional information on how these factors are used and revised at Factors for water recovery.

-All water recovery volumes are expressed in gigalitres per year long-term average annual yield (GL/y) terms.
+All water recovery volumes are expressed in gigalitres per year long-term average diversion limit equivalence (GL/y) terms.
 Basin states have been updating planning assumptions and calculation methods incorporating the most recent information including how much water has been recovered for the environment, historical water patterns, climatic data and trade information.
 The process has resulted in some changes to the remaining gap bridging water recovery volumes.
 The update will be complete when all cap factors are revised, and state Water Resource Plans (WRPs) are accredited by the Minister.

 Data is shown with updated factors consistent with accredited WRPs or is shown with updated factors for New South Wales.

 Basin state reports on the determination of long-term diversion limit factor can be found at: